tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 }
 {% endhighlight %}

-The result, I'm sure you'll agree, is something far more intelligible: the first two lines of the `Update` function express that the current `location` is equal to the previous frame's location + the `velocity` (which can be a combination of any number of forces); and the last lines two place Nyan Cat according to the updated location coordinates.
+The result, I'm sure you'll agree, is something far more intelligible: the first two lines of the `Update` function express that the current `location` is equal to the previous frame's location + the `velocity` (which itself can be a combination of any number of forces); and the last lines two place Nyan Cat according to the updated location coordinates.

 Calibrate your new *Gravity* and *Wind* variables using the Inspector, then test the result: